Eternal Love (TV series)

-Eternal Love (三生三世十里桃花 (Sānshēngsānshìshílǐtáohuā)), also known as Three Lives, Three Worlds, Ten Miles of Peach Blossoms, is a 2017 Chinese television series starring Yang Mi and Mark Chao, directed by Lin Yufen.It is based on the xianxia novel of the same name from 2015 by Tang Qi Gong Zi.
+Eternal Love (三生三世十里桃花 (Sānshēngsānshìshílǐtáohuā)), also known as Three Lives, Three Worlds, Ten Miles of Peach Blossoms, is a 2017 Chinese television series starring Yang Mi and Mark Chao, directed by Lin Yufen.
+It is based on the xianxia novel of the same name from 2015 by Tang Qi Gong Zi.
 The series was broadcast on Zhejiang TV and Dragon TV from 30 January to 1 March 2017.

-As of 1 August 2018, the series has reached 50 billion views, becoming the most watched television series in the world.
+As of 1 August 2018, the series had reached 50 billion views, becoming the most watched television series in the world.

 Synopsis

 The story begins when Zhe Yan (Ken Chang) brings Bai Qian (Yang Mi), disguised as the male immortal Si Yin, to Kunlun Mountain, where she becomes the God of War, Mo Yuan's 17th disciple and receives the Jade Purity Fan of Kunlun, which becomes her weapon.
 For 20,000 years, Bai Qian (as Si Yin), trains and causes quite some trouble.
 One day, she gets kidnapped by a jealous goddess, Yao Guang, and is then rescued by Mo Yuan.
 Afterwards, she causes trouble again, this time dragging along the 9th disciple, Ling Yu, and getting captured by the Ghost Lord.
 After several weeks of being prisoners, they are finally rescued by Mo Yuan again, and this action provokes Qing Cang to declare war on the Celestial Tribe.
 During this stay in the Ghost Realm, Bai Qian (still as Si Yin) develops feelings for Li Jing, the second prince of the Ghost Tribe.
 Xuan Nü, who has been staying at Kunlun Mountain for a while, also develops feelings for Li Jing, and by using her ability to morph her appearance into Bai Qian's, she seduces Li Jing, which consequently enrages a heartbroken Bai Qian.

 During the war, Bai Qian (still disguised as Si Yin) witnesses the Ghost Tribe breaking into the troop formation, and also witnesses Ling Yu getting killed.
 After a failed attempt to rescue him, Mo Yuan sends away Ling Yu's body back to Kunlun Mountain.
 Qing Cang, the Ghost Lord, then uses the Bell of the East Emperor to try and destroy heaven and earth, and so Mo Yuan sacrifices his spirit in order to stop the bell and seal Qing Cang's spirit in it.
 After seeing Mo Yuan's spiritless body, Bai Qian breaks down into tears.
 The disciples of Kunlun Mountain soon disperse back to their homes and families.

 70,000 years later, Bai Qian, no longer in disguise, had been living in Qing Qiu for the past 70,000 years, not even taking a single step outside of it.
 Bai Qian, who knows that the seal will be lifted and that Qing Cang could break free at any moment, attempts to re-seal him, she will need more power.
 In order to ascend to High God she will need to go through a trial which will seal away Bai Qian's memories and powers, causing her to become a mortal woman and forget who she is.